 The questions related to blood relations involve various family members and their relations.
 The questions provide some information related to the different members of the family and the candidates are required to identify the relationship between those particular members.
 The blood relations questions might be of different forms which are explained in detail below.

 The blood relation questions have several variations to test the understanding and interpretation capabilities of the candidates.
 The question types are divided into three categories such as:

 Though the questions have these aforementioned types, solving the problems and the ultimate aim of the questions always remain unchanged.
 Whatever the questions are, the candidates are always required to identify the relationship between two particular entities.

 The single person blood relation involves the relationship between two people only.
 The questions can be either direct or indirect.
 In mixed blood relation, the relation between several members and hierarchy are considered.
 The different variations of questions are explained below along with an example each.

 Direct Conversation Based Questions

-In direct conversation based blood relation questions, a problem statement (in form of conversation) is given and a particular relation is asked from the conversation.
-In general, these questions are single person blood relation types i.e. involving the relation between two persons only.
+In direct conversation based blood relation questions, a problem statement (in the form of conversation) is given and a particular relation is asked from the conversation.
+In general, these questions are single person blood relation types i.e. involving the relationship between two persons only.
 An example will illustrate this better.

 Showing a photo of a man, Pinki says,” His mother’s only daughter is my mother”.
 How is Pinki related to the man in the photo?